ivmai/bdwgc/doc/leak.md

 generate additional bogus leak reports, since the collector itself drops some associated objects.

 The same is generally true of thread support.
-However, as of 6.0alpha4, correct leak reports should be generated with linuxthreads.
+However, the correct leak reports should be generated with linuxthreads, at least.

 On a few platforms (currently Solaris/SPARC, Irix, and, with -DSAVE_CALL_CHAIN, Linux/X86), `GC_MALLOC` also causes some more information